Port of Dover Photography

 For Marcus The Photographer, these beautiful skies and changing seas are part of what makes the Port of Dover such a rewarding location to photograph.
 They bring a natural sense of mood and variety to the waterfront, helping to capture the ever-changing character of Dover’s coastline.

-From the seafront and Marina Curve to higher viewpoints around Dover, the port can be photographed from many different angles.
-Sometimes it appears calm and reflective, while at other times it feels dramatic, powerful, and full of movement.
+From the seafront and Marina Curve to higher viewpoints around Dover, the port can be photographed from many angles.
+Sometimes it feels calm and reflective; at other times it feels dramatic, powerful and full of movement.